- What is the Amendment about and what would it do?

 What is the relationship between the 1995 Amendment to the Standing Orders of the International Labour Conference and the 1986 Amendment to the Constitution?

 The adoption in 1995 of the Amendment to the Standing Orders of the International Labour Conference (by the International Labour Conference) increased the number of deputy members in the Governing Body and resulted in the current composition of the Governing Body membership.
 It may seem to some to make the entry into force of the 1986 Amendment unnecessary.
 However, the 1995 reform does not offer the full range of changes proposed by the 1986 Amendment, in particular, it does not affect powers of Members of chief industrial importance.
 It also does not alter the manner in which constitutional amendments are made, nor the process for the appointment of the Director-General.

 A further three ratifications are therefore required for the 1986 Amendment to enter into force.
 This must include at least three ratifications from Members of chief industrial importance (from among Brazil, China, France, Germany, Japan, Russian Federation, United Kingdom, and United States).
-As at 22 September 2022, 2 Member States from the African region, 20 from the Americas, 19 from the European region and 24 from the Asia and the Pacific have not yet ratified the Amendment.
+As at 8 December 2022, 20 Member States from the Americas, 19 from the European region and 23 from the Asia and the Pacific have not yet ratified the Amendment.

 The consent of the member State must be expressed by a representatives having power to bind the State in external relations and done in a manner that is consistent with the requirements of the national constitutional order.